geo200cn/geo200cn.github.io/tidyr.md

 ## # … with 48 more rows
 ```

 We now have rows as counties and columns as variables.
 To go from wide to long form, you use the `gather()` function.
+Use it to get *counties* back to long.

 Your data are now in tidy form!
 Here's a badge for you.